 - A skateboard set on a slight decline will eventually stop itself because of the resistance caused by the friction between the wheels and the surface.

 - A soccer ball kicked across a grassy field will slow more quickly than one kicked across a smooth, hard surface because the rolling friction is far greater on the field.

 - When a train goes around a curve there is greater rolling friction.

-- A duckpin bowling ball is likely to have less rolling friction than a full size bowling ball because of its size and weight which create less rolling friction.
+- A duckpin bowling ball is likely to have less rolling friction than a full-sized bowling ball because of its size and weight, which create less rolling friction.

-- A dump truck will have greater rolling friction than a small car because the dump truck is a heavier load bearing down on the wheel and therefore causing greater rolling friction.
+- A dump truck will have greater rolling friction than a small car because the dump truck is a heavier load bearing down on the wheel, causing greater rolling friction.